The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 UEFA has been awarded 16 direct qualifying slots for the finals.

-The European qualifying schedule sees 12 groups of four or five teams formed.
-The 12 group winners qualify directly for the 2026 World Cup.
+The European qualifying schedule featured 12 groups of four or five teams.
+The 12 group winners qualified directly for the 2026 World Cup.

-The playoff stage will then see the 12 group runners-up joined by the four best Nations League group winners (based on the Nations League overall ranking) that finished outside the top two in their WC qualifying group.
-These sixteen teams will be drawn into four paths and will play two rounds of single-match playoffs (semi-finals and a final).
-The four path winners will also qualify for the 2026 World Cup.
+The play-off stage saw the 12 group runners-up joined by the four best Nations League group winners (based on the Nations League overall ranking) that finished outside the top two in their WC qualifying group.
+These sixteen teams were drawn into four paths and played two rounds of single-match playoffs (semi-finals and a final).
+The four path winners qualified for the 2026 World Cup.

-England were the first European team to assure themselves of a place in the World Cup Finals.
+England were the first European team to be assured of a place in the World Cup Finals.
 Across the final two matchdays, they were joined by the following group winners: France, Croatia, Portugal, Norway, Germany, Belgium, Austria, Switzerland, Spain, Scotland and the Netherlands.

-The 16 teams who will contest the playoff stage for the four remaining UEFA places are: Italy, Denmark, Turkey, Ukraine, Poland, Wales, Czech Republic, Slovakia, Republic of Ireland, Albania, Bosnia and Herzegovina, Kosovo, Romania, Sweden, North Macedonia and Northern Ireland.
+The 16 teams who contested the play-off stage for the four remaining UEFA places are: Italy, Denmark, Turkey, Ukraine, Poland, Wales, Czech Republic, Slovakia, Republic of Ireland, Albania, Bosnia and Herzegovina, Kosovo, Romania, Sweden, North Macedonia and Northern Ireland.

 CONCACAF (Confederation of North, Central America and Caribbean Association Football)